vmware-archive/validation-app-engine/CONTRIBUTING.md

 This document explains, how to contribute to project validation-app-engine.
 If you want to contribute to a project validation-app-engine and make it better, your help is very welcome. validation-app-engine follows standard GitHub contribution process.
 Along with that this also recommends standard conding styles and unit tests.
-Before you start working with validation-app-engine, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 <div id='id-section2'/>